triton-inference-server/tutorials/Quick_Deploy/vLLM/README.md

 Read through the documentation in [`model.py`](model_repository/vllm/1/model.py) to understand how to configure this sample for your use-case.

-Run the following command to build the image and start the server container:
+Run the following commands to build the image and start the server container:

 ```
 docker build -t triton_vllm .